How and When to Refer Students for Counselling

 Behaviour Changes

-- Any overt expression of thought or intent to harm self or others
+• Any overt expression or thought or intent to harm self or others

-- Change in demeanor…student is more quiet or more aggressive, mood appears sad, “low,” irritable, agitated, anxious or restless
+• Change in demeanour e.g, student is more quiet or more aggressive, and mood appears sad, “low,” irritable, agitated, anxious or restless

-- Negative change in quality of work or performance in class, on assignments or in the playground
+• Negative change in quality of work or performance in class assignments/quizzes, sports/extra-curricular activities or other types of performances

-- Essays, art or other creative work that contains themes of hopelessness, social isolation, rage, despair
+• Essays, art or other creative work that contains themes of hopelessness, social isolation, rage or despair

 Physical Changes